-A smartphone is a cell phone that allows you to do more than just make phone calls and send text messages.
-Smartphones can browse the Internet and run basic software programs like a computer.
+A smartphone is a cell phone that allows you to do more than make phone calls and send text messages.
+Smartphones can browse the Internet and run software programs like a computer.
 Smartphones use a touch screen to allow users to interact with them.
-There are thousands of smartphone apps (software programs), including games, personal-use, and business-use programs that can all run on the phone.
+There are thousands of smartphone apps including games, personal-use, and business-use programs that all run on the phone.
 The picture is an example of the Apple iPhone, one of the most popular smartphones available today.

-Smartphones are loaded with feature and capabilities; it's hard to imagine them as just a phone.
+Smartphones are loaded with features and capabilities that make them more than a phone.
 Below is a listing of the most popular features of a smartphone.

 - Make and receive phone calls text messages.